DrAlbertCruz/Introduction-MIPS-SPIM/README.md

 ## Pitfalls

 `load "main.s"` appends the source code in the `main.s` file into SPIM's simluated memory.
 It does not keep track of what was previously inserted.
-It will not smartly recognize the block of code that was previously associated with `main.s` to check it for collisions.
+If you change `main.s` and then attempt to reload it into the CLI it will not smartly recognize the block of code that was previously associated with `main.s` to check it for collisions.
 So, if you insert `main.s`, update it later, and attempt to `load "main.s"` again it will cause two `main`s to be in existence and cause an error.
 For example, attempt to load `main.s` twice:

 ```bash
 (spim) load "main.s"